-As a result of our process of assessment, in the Fall of 2014 and the Spring of 2015 we designed and implemented a plan for the selection of artifacts, sampling, and processes that enable us to do a regular and systematic assessment of the accomplishment of student outcomes in academic programs in all delivery systems and locations.
+In the Fall of 2014 and the Spring of 2015 we designed and implemented a plan for the selection of artifacts, sampling, and processes that enable us to do a regular and systematic assessment of the accomplishment of student outcomes in academic programs in all delivery systems and locations.
 The seminary uses a multi-discipline faculty jury system to identify strengths in the programs, processes that should be sustained, and weaknesses that must be improved.
 More importantly, the plan is sustainable so that ongoing evaluation and analysis are anticipated and a culture of assessment is being developed